Melanie331/Melanie331/README.md

 - I have 4 years of experience conducting epi research, data analytics and implementing primary health care projects in Africa.
 - Currently serving as a Section Editor invited by the Journal of Public Health in Africa (JPHIA), Africa CDC.
 - Key achievements:

-  - Collaborated in continental research identifying environmental determinants associated with climate-induced migration on cholera outbreaks in Eastern and Southern Africa, and accepted as a poster presentation in the Climate and Health Africa Conference, Harare, Zimbabwe, 2024 and submitted for publication in relevant scientific journals.
+  - Collaborated in continental research identifying environmental determinants associated with climate-induced migration on cholera outbreaks in Eastern and Southern Africa through the Climate For Health Research Lab Fellowship at Oath For Sustainability Network.
+The study was accepted as a poster presentation at the Climate and Health Africa Conference in Harare, Zimbabwe, in 2024, and is currently submitted for publication in relevant scientific journals.
 [Manuscript](https://drive.google.com/file/d/1f60_ivI9HG_CEfRP-RXiSjj_KRkQaYTo/view?usp=sharing)
-  - Collaborated in compiling a policy brief exploring the impact of Infectious Diseases and Control Primary Health Care Interventions among the Economic Community of West African States and providing targeted interventions.
+  - Collaborated in compiling a policy brief exploring the impact of Infectious Diseases and Control Primary Health Care Interventions among the Economic Community of West African States (ECOWAS) and providing targeted interventions under the West African Institute of Public Health Internship, Academy of Public Health.
 [Policy Brief](https://drive.google.com/file/d/1N51JjL3RWHZZeEwnjRNio9x3MrtdfvEl/view?usp=sharing)
   - Designed a Climate and Population Health Impacts Dashboard to investigate climate health impacts on Africa's population health as an affiliation with The Teach Climate for Health Africa Project under Oath For Sustainability Network [Climate Change Health Impacts in Africa BI Dashboard (2014 -2024)](https://github.com/Melanie331/climate_change_health_dashboard)
   - Previously a Committee Chair in the Sub-Saharan African International Model United Nations (SAIMUN), 2020.
+[SAIMUN Chair Certificate](https://drive.google.com/file/d/1FPFaZnjoBv8M9xQetAxO_rVdPSUMdjr6/view?usp=drive_link)

-My current focus lies in designing, conducting and managing population health research studies.
+My current focus lies in designing, conducting and managing population health projects and research studies.

 [View resume](https://drive.google.com/file/d/1w0_ScvPHsiN4AmjTYvi_trnB_Gpthyqg/view?usp=drive_link)